philzook58/philzook58.github.io/_notes/2020-01-29-floating-point.md

 harrison book - Proving About Real Numbers
 Boldo Melquiond book - computer arithemtic and formal proofs

+Can I directly write down the principals of interval arithmetic?
+The contraction map principle.
+True ODES are the capability to do something for all dt

 <https://news.ycombinator.com/item?id=29201473> The dangers of fast-math flags.
 Herbie comments
 ocaml crlibm <https://github.com/Chris00/ocaml-crlibm>